simonmichael/hledger/MANUAL.markdown

    a record of when transactions *really* happened.

 3. record both dates separated by an equals sign: the *actual date* on the left and the *effective date* on the right.
+The year is optional in the second date.

 Here's an example of the last approach: on friday 19 you record: